jsh/git-paleontology/talk/vcs-provides-fossil-record.md

 There's really nothing wrong with philosophy and modelling when that's all you have available, but version-control software provides an alternative: accurate data.

+Let's begin to look, to [see what we can find.](https://github.com/jsh/git-paleontology/blob/master/talk/40%2C000-commits.md)